GuangtengMeng/otree-prodserver-setup/README.md

-# The oTree VM Template Documentation
+# The oTree Server Setup Dokumentation

 This repository contains all the documentation of the [oTree VM Template](http://otree-vm-docs.readthedocs.io).